Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 • a one-on-one remote meeting with an academic advisor in June; and

-• 1st Weekend campus-based orientation for all new students, campus move-in for residential students, and New Student Convocation to formally welcome new and transferring students.
+• 1st Weekend campus-based orientation for all new students, campus move-in for residential students, New Student Convocation on the Thursday afternoon prior to the start of the fall semester

 • Warrior Welcome Week optional activities